michaelharris/learninglocker2-docker/README.md

 # Learning Locker version 2 in Docker

 It is a dockerized version of Learning Locker (LL) version 2 based on the installation guides at http://docs.learninglocker.net/guides-custom-installation/
+This fork is to support easy spin up with nginx-letsencrypt-companion containers

 ## Architecture